slylikeme/stock_analysis/README.md

 Days with positive gains are shown in green.
 Days with negative gains are shown in red.

 High and low prices are displayed as black segment line.

+Graphs are interactive with zooming and panning functionality, as well as ability to save to file and reset to original state.